 Yurco has suggested that the damage to the front of the tomb was caused by Paneb stealing stone from the tomb (as referred to in Papyrus Salt 124), although the damage is not really consistent with the quarrying described in the text.

-The most likely solution had been championed by Gardiner, Krauss and Dodson.
+The most likely solution has been championed by Gardiner, Krauss, and Dodson.
 Carving of the decorations was completed with great skill in the first corridor and part of the second corridor, but in the rest of the tomb decorations were only marked out in red ink.
 It is suggested that work then halted because Amenmesse took control of Thebes.
 The cartouches carved at the entrance to the tomb (but not those in the descending corridors) were erased on his orders.
-When Seti regained Thebes, work resumed and Seti himself who ordered the cartouches be reinstated.
+When Seti regained Thebes, work resumed and Seti himself ordered the cartouches be reinstated.

-Perhaps there was no time to create the required statues before the kings burial.
-It is likely that his burial did go ahead as fragments of the lid of his sarcophagus were found in the tomb and a mummy labelled with his cartouches was found on the cache in KV35.
+Perhaps there was no time to create the required statues before the king’s burial.
+It is likely that his burial did go ahead, as fragments of the lid of his sarcophagus were found in the tomb and a mummy labelled with his cartouches was found on the cache in KV35.

 The tomb was opened in antiquity, and so contains over sixty examples of graffiti most likely dating to the Greco Roman Period.

 - Altenmuller, Hartwig (2016) “Royal Tombs of the Nineteenth Dynasty” from The Oxford Handbook of the Valley of the Kings Edited by Richard H. Wilkinson and Kent R. Weeks